SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 6. If the handler requires it move Nucleus to the same drive as your game.

 7. If you are using a handler that creates different temporary windows users like the Halo: The Master Chief Collection handler when using the online mode UI option or the State of Decay 2 handler, Nucleus Co-op needs to be installed outside any user or protected folders, you need to have Nucleus installed in the root of your drive, for example C:/NucleusCo-op.
-Make sure you close Nucleus using CTRL+Q and make sure to delete any Nucleus created windows users, if they remained after a crash, before running the script again.
+Make sure you close Nucleus using CTRL+Q and make sure to delete any Nucleus created windows users, if they remained after a crash, before running the handler again.
 Delete them via windows control panel and delete any Nucleus user folders in C:/Users/ too, restart your PC if you can't delete the folders.

-8. Most handlers are made and tested using the latest legit Steam versions of games, so you need the Steam version unless the script notes or description say it works with other versions too (GoG, EGS).
+8. Most handlers are made and tested using the latest legit Steam versions of games, so you need the Steam version unless the gam handler notes or description say it works with other versions too (GoG, EGS).

 9. It is also possible that a handler stops working if a game gets an update that adds big changes like cross-platform play, if you think that is the case report the issue so we can fix it.